calgns/eslint-prettier-config/README.md

 ## Setup 🏖️

-simply clone the repo and finally have fun.
+simply follow the commands and finally have fun.

+clone the repo

 ```sh
 git clone https://github.com/calgns/format-config